 We have two new conference rooms, a large dedicated IT workroom, lots of community (but very little individual) storage, an awesome kitchen and a very welcoming lunch space.
 Continue reading →

 You don’t have local admin.

 TurboTax requires[1.
 See “Administrator Rights In Windows 7 And Vista – Turbotax Support“.
 Web.
 8 Feb.
 2017.] it and you probably don’t have it, nor should you.

 Admins take away local admin because users frequently don’t look before clicking and because users install things they shouldn’t, possibly introducing malware or putting their organizations at risk of license violations.

 You just saved, on a device you don’t own, your sensitive personal information.

-Enough of your (and your family’s) sensitive personal information that even a mildly competent criminal would find it easy to exploit.
+Enough of your (and your family’s) sensitive personal information[2.
+See NIST’s “Guide to Protecting the Confidentiality of Personally Identifiable Information (PII)” (pdf).
+Web.
+8 Feb.
+2017.] that even a mildly competent criminal would find it easy to exploit.
 And you saved it for them all in one spot.
 With pointers to it.

 There are methods to encrypt this file and make it harder for them to exploit it.
 But it’s still possible.